ArcticNature/core/Readme.md

   * `core.model.cli-parser`: Definition of a command line parser.
   * `core.model.connector`: Definition of a Spawner interface to processes.
-  * `core.model.event`: Definition of an event that travels the system.
+  * `core.model.event`:
-  * `core.model.event.drain`:
-      Definition of an event drain, a way for events to send responses.
-  * `core.model.event.manager`:
-      Definition of an event manager (manages sources and fetches events).
-  * `core.model.event.source`: Definition of and event source.
+      Base classes and features that form the event's subsystem.
+      Contains event, source, drain, and manager.
   * `core.model.logger`: Interface for logging events.
   * `core.model.options`: Access generic variables/options.
   * `core.model.repositoy`: The definition of a repository.